-I apologize to you for the delay in getting back to sharing stories, wisdom and my experiences as a woman after 50.
-I welcome you back to the conversation with me on many, many topics as we live life after 50.
+Apologies to you for the delay in getting back to sharing stories, wisdom and my experiences as a woman after 50.
+Welcome back to the conversation with me on many, many topics as we live life after 50.
 Shall we get started!

 Experiences and adventures

-Those of us who are lucky enough to have experienced post-secondary education, marriage, raising children and working in volunteer and paid employment opportunities realize now just how busy we were in those early years.
+Those of us who are lucky enough to have experienced post-secondary education, marriage, raising children, and working in volunteer and paid employment opportunities to realize now just how busy we were in those early years.

-I also think we thought that at this stage of 50 years and up, we really and truly would be able to step back and slow down.
+Did we think that at this stage of 50 years and up, we really and truly would be able to step back and slow down?
 However, many of us “Life after 50ers” in all reality are now in the most “busy times in life” and not just for only women but for men too!

-You also have the ones that successfully left your nest and have set up their own nest.
-Then there are those that need help from Mom and /or Dad once in a while too.
+Then you have the ones that successfully left your nest and have set up their own nest.
+There are those that need help from Mom and /or Dad once in a while too.
 They may even have their own babies.

-On top of that we are taking on more and more support for the ageing members in our families at a time we should feel less structure, more freedom
+On top of that we are taking on more and more support for the aging members in our families at a time we should feel less structure, more freedom